Configuring Service Chaining with Security Groups

 Information About ePBR and Group Policy Option

 Beginning with Cisco NX-OS Release 10.5(1)F, users can redirect traffic flows between endpoints part of different Security-Groups.
 The redirection can happen through a single service function (as a firewall or a load-balancer) or through a chain of service functions.
+Beginning with Cisco NX-OS Release 10.5(2)F, users can include up to 5 service functions in a service chain.
 A given service function is built with one or more endpoints, representing the service devices performing such function.
 Traffic flows can be load-balanced across these service endpoints, while ensuring that both directions of traffic flow symmetrically use the same service endpoint.
 The onboarding of these service-devices, health monitoring mechanisms, and the user intent of chaining and load-balancing the traffic based on the properties of these service devices is captured and enforced through ePBR.
 To know more about micro-segmentation configuration, See Micro-segmentation for VXLAN Fabrics Using Group Policy Option (GPO).

 ePBR Service and Service-chain

 You must first create a service function, which is defined with one or more endpoints with their specific attributes.
 Service endpoints are the service appliances such as firewall, IPS, and so on, that are available in the network to which traffic needs to be redirected.
-You can also define probes to monitor the health of the service endpoints. ePBR also supports load balancing along with service chaining. ePBR allows you to configure multiple active-active service endpoints as a part of a specific service function and would load-balance traffic among these endpoints.
+You can also define probes to monitor the health of the service endpoints. ePBR also supports load balancing along with service-chaining. ePBR allows you to configure multiple service endpoints as a part of a specific service function and would load-balance traffic among these endpoints, always ensuring that the two legs of the same traffic flow are using the same service endpoint.
+This is required when the different service endpoints defined for a given service function are not clustered and hence do not share connection states between them.

-After creating the ePBR service, you must create an ePBR service-chain.
-The ePBR service-chain allows you to define the service or services to which traffic should be redirected along with the order in which this needs to be done.
+After creating one (or more) ePBR services, you must create an ePBR service-chain.
+The ePBR service-chain allows you to define the service function (or the chain of service functions) through which traffic should be redirected along with the order in which this needs to be done.

 Services used in a chain are identified by a sequence number.
 In NXOS 10.5(1)F, only a single service function may be specified inside a service-chain, thereby supporting only redirection and load-balancing capabilities to a single service functions before traffic is permitted to its destination.